Treatments for eating disorders include counseling, education and medication. Find out what works.

 - Establishing regular eating patterns — generally, three meals a day with regular snacks

-- Taking steps to avoid dieting
+- Taking steps to avoid dieting or bingeing

 You may also need to take medications for physical health problems caused by your eating disorder.

 In many cases, the most important goal of hospitalization is to get back to a healthy weight.
-Achieving your ideal weight can take months, so you'll probably need to continue outpatient treatment to accomplish your goals once you get out of the hospital.
+Achieving your healthy weight can take months, so you'll probably need to continue outpatient treatment to accomplish your goals once you get out of the hospital.

-With residential treatment, you live at an eating disorder treatment facility.
+With residential treatment, you temporarily live at an eating disorder treatment facility.
 A residential treatment program may be necessary if you need long-term care for your eating disorder or you've been in the hospital a number of times but your mental or physical health hasn't improved.

 Eating disorders can cause serious health problems related to inadequate nutrition, overeating, bingeing and other factors.
-The type of health problems caused by eating disorders depends on the particular type of eating disorder and its severity.
+The type of health problems caused by eating disorders depends on the type and severity of the eating disorder.
 In many cases, problems caused by an eating disorder require ongoing treatment and monitoring.
-Health problems linked to eating disorders can include:

 - Electrolyte imbalances, which can interfere with the functioning of your muscles, heart and nerves